ZhiQi12/Orbital-/README.md

 python -m spacy download en_core_web_sm
 ```

-### Changing path for files
+### Changing path for files and other
+* Navigate to folder moderate -> moderateapp -> main -> generateMods -> generatedata.py, change the file path for line 4 such that it references the folder containing *WebScraping* & *SentimentAnalysis* folder (under main folder).
-* Navigate to folder fe -> moderate -> main.py, change the file path for line 15 such that it references the folder containing *WebScraping* folder.
+* Navigate to folder moderate -> moderateapp -> main -> generateMods -> getAllMods.py, change the file path for line 7 such that it references the folder containing *WebScraping* & *SentimentAnalysis* folder (under main folder).
+* Navigate the folder moderate -> moderateapp -> main -> SentimentAnalysis -> ml_model.py and run the file.
+* Navigate to folder moderate -> moderateapp -> main -> SentimentAnalysis -> sentiment_analysis.py, change the file path for line 7 such that it references the  RFR.sav file.
-* Navigate to folder fe -> moderate -> main.py, change the file path for line 58 such that it references the file location of *RFR_model.sav*.
+* Navigate to folder moderate -> moderateapp -> test.py, change the file path for line 4 such that it references the folder containing *WebScraping* & *SentimentAnalysis* folder (under main folder).

 ### Operating on Django
 * To run the web application using Django, navigate to the folder with *manage.py* file in command prompt and run: